-- a. the results of monitoring procedures outlined in paragraph 6.25 and 6.26; - b. the phasing objectives set out in paragraphs 6.19, 6.20 and 6.23; and - c. regional and sub-regional planning objectives. - 6.33 The phasing of sites for development has been informed by the objectives expressed in Policy H1.
-Allocations are composed of previously developed sites that are likely to become available in the longer term along with greenfield sites that have, as a minimum, satisfactory public transport accessibility\. - 6.34 It is intended that Phase 2 allocations should only be brought forward if monitoring activity shows a potential shortfall in supply in relation to the required building rate of 400 dwellings a year. - 6.35 If this is the case, the Council will publish supplementary planning guidance, to explain the revised phasing policy and allocations.
-This will be subject to Council approval and, where appropriate, public consultation. - 6.36 If levels of housing development should exceed expectations, the Council may wish to revise the allocation of sites within Phase 2, perhaps holding some sites back for development after 2011.
+- a. the results of monitoring procedures outlined in paragraph 6.25 and 6.26 paragraphs 6.20 to 6.23; - b. the phasing objectives set out in paragraphs 6.19, 6.20 and 6.23 6.16, 6.17 and 6.19; and c. regional and sub-regional planning objectives.

+- 6.33 6.30 The phasing of sites for development has been informed by the objectives expressed in Policy H1.
+Allocations are composed of previously developed sites that are likely to become available in the longer term along with greenfield sites that have, as a minimum, satisfactory public transport accessibility. - 6.34 6.31 It is intended that Phase 2 allocations should only be brought forward if monitoring activity shows a potential shortfall in supply in relation to the required building rate of 400 270 dwellings (net) a year. - 6.35 6.32 If this is the case, the Council will publish supplementary planning guidance, to explain the revised phasing policy and allocations.
+This will be subject to Council approval and, where appropriate, public consultation.
+The process though which such action would take place is explained in paragraphs 6.21 to 6.23 of the justification to Policy H1. - 6.36 6.33 If levels of housing development should exceed expectations, the Council may wish to revise the allocation of sites within Phase 2, perhaps holding some sites back for development after 2011.
 Any such action will again be carried out through the publication of supplementary planning guidance detailing the revised phasing policy and allocations.
+Again, the process though which such action would take place is explained in paragraphs 6.21 to 6.23 of the justification to Policy H1.